davidseah/davidseah.github.io/_posts/2017-09-15-List_of_C++_Topics.md

 My aim is that by the time, I covered all these C++11 topics, I am proficient enough to code in modern C++.

-<h2>List of C++ 11 Topics</h2>
-*long long Type
-*List Initialization
-*nullptr Literal
-*constexpr Variables
-*Type Alias Declarations
-*The auto Type Specifier
-*The decltype Type Specifier
-*In-Class Initializers
-*Using auto or decltype for Type Abbreviation
-*Range for Statement
-*Defining a vector of vectors
-*List Initialization for vectors
-*Container cbegin and cend Functions
-*Library begin and end Functions
-*Using auto or decltype to Simplify Declarations *Rounding Rules for Division
-*Assignment from a Braced List of Values
-*sizeof Applied to a Class Member
-*Range for Statement
-*Library initializer_list Class
-*List Initializing a Return Value
-*Declaring a Trailing Return Type
-*Using decltype to Simplify Return Type Declarations *constexpr Functions
-*Using = default to Generate a Default Constructor *In-class Initializers for Members of Class Type *Delegating Constructors
-*constexpr Constructors
-*Using strings for File Names
-*The array and forward_list Containers
-*Container cbegin and cend Functions
-*List Initialization for Containers
-*Container Nonmember swap Functions
-*Return Type for Container insert Members
-*Container emplace Members
-*shrink_to_fit
-*Numeric Conversion Functions for strings
-*Lambda Expressions
-*Trailing Return Type in Lambda Expressions
-*The Library bind Function
-*List Initialization of an Associative Container
-*List Initializing pair Return Type
-*List Initialization of a pair
-*The Unordered Containers
-*Smart Pointers
-*The shared_ptr Class
-*List Initialization of Dynamically Allocated Objects *auto and Dynamic Allocation
-*The unique_ptr Class
-*The weak_ptr Class
-*Range for Doesn’t Apply to Dynamically Allocated Arrays *List Initialization of Dynamically Allocated Arrays *auto Can’t Be Used to Allocate an Array *allocator::construct Can Use any Constructor
-*Using = default for Copy-Control Members
-*Using = delete to Prevent Copying Class Objects *Moving Instead of Copying Class Objects
-*Rvalue References
-*The Library move Function
-*Move Constructor and Move Assignment
-*Move Constructors Usually Should Be noexcept
-*Move Iterators
-*Reference Qualified Member Functions
-*The function Class Template
-*explicit Conversion Operators
-*override Specifier for Virtual Functions
-*Preventing Inheritance by Defining a Class as final *override and final Specifiers for Virtual Functions *Deleted Copy Control and Inheritance
-*Inherited Constructors
-*Declaring a Template Type Parameter as a Friend *Template Type Aliases
-*Default Template Arguments for Template Functions *Explicit Control of Instantiation
-*Template Functions and Trailing Return Types *Reference Collapsing Rules
-*static_cast from an Lvalue to an Rvalue
-*The Library forward Function
-*Variadic Templates and Forwarding
-*The Library Tuple Class Template
-*New bitset Operations
-*The Regular Expression Library
-*The Random Number Library
-*Floating-Point Format Control
-*The noexcept Exception Specifier
-*The noexcept Operator
-*Inline Namespaces
-*Inherited Constructors and Multiple Inheritance *Scoped enums
-*Specifying the Type Used to Hold an enum
-*Forward Declarations for enums
-*The Library mem_fn Class Template
-*Union Members of Class Types
+<h2>C++ 11 Topics</h2>
+* long long Type
+* List Initialization
+* nullptr Literal
+* constexpr Variables
+* Type Alias Declarations
+* The auto Type Specifier
+* The decltype Type Specifier
+* In-Class Initializers
+* Using auto or decltype for Type Abbreviation
+* Range for Statement
+* Defining a vector of vectors
+* List Initialization for vectors
+* Container cbegin and cend Functions
+* Library begin and end Functions
+* Using auto or decltype to Simplify Declarations
+* Rounding Rules for Division
+* Assignment from a Braced List of Values
+* sizeof Applied to a Class Member
+* Range for Statement
+* Library initializer_list Class
+* List Initializing a Return Value
+* Declaring a Trailing Return Type
+* Using decltype to Simplify Return Type Declarations
+* constexpr Functions
+* Using = default to Generate a Default Constructor
+* In-class Initializers for Members of Class Type
+* Delegating Constructors
+* constexpr Constructors
+* Using strings for File Names
+* The array and forward_list Containers
+* Container cbegin and cend Functions
+* List Initialization for Containers
+* Container Nonmember swap Functions
+* Return Type for Container insert Members
+* Container emplace Members
+* shrink_to_fit
+* Numeric Conversion Functions for strings
+* Lambda Expressions
+* Trailing Return Type in Lambda Expressions
+* The Library bind Function
+* List Initialization of an Associative Container
+* List Initializing pair Return Type
+* List Initialization of a pair
+* The Unordered Containers
+* Smart Pointers
+* The shared_ptr Class
+* List Initialization of Dynamically Allocated Objects
+* auto and Dynamic Allocation
+* The unique_ptr Class
+* The weak_ptr Class
+* Range for Doesn’t Apply to Dynamically Allocated Arrays
+* List Initialization of Dynamically Allocated Arrays
+* auto Can’t Be Used to Allocate an Array
+* allocator::construct Can Use any Constructor
+* Using = default for Copy-Control Members
+* Using = delete to Prevent Copying Class Objects
+* Moving Instead of Copying Class Objects
+* Rvalue References
+* The Library move Function
+* Move Constructor and Move Assignment
+* Move Constructors Usually Should Be noexcept
+* Move Iterators
+* Reference Qualified Member Functions
+* The function Class Template
+* explicit Conversion Operators
+* override Specifier for Virtual Functions
+* Preventing Inheritance by Defining a Class as final
+* override and final Specifiers for Virtual Functions
+* Deleted Copy Control and Inheritance
+* Inherited Constructors
+* Declaring a Template Type Parameter as a Friend
+* Template Type Aliases
+* Default Template Arguments for Template Functions
+* Explicit Control of Instantiation
+* Template Functions and Trailing Return Types
+* Reference Collapsing Rules
+* static_cast from an Lvalue to an Rvalue
+* The Library forward Function
+* Variadic Templates and Forwarding
+* The Library Tuple Class Template
+* New bitset Operations
+* The Regular Expression Library
+* The Random Number Library
+* Floating-Point Format Control
+* The noexcept Exception Specifier
+* The noexcept Operator
+* Inline Namespaces
+* Inherited Constructors and Multiple Inheritance
+* Scoped enums
+* Specifying the Type Used to Hold an enum
+* Forward Declarations for enums
+* The Library mem_fn Class Template
+* Union Members of Class Types